 In addition, every node has a query compiler and can accept queries.
 The database engine processes local data within each node.
 The data map is replicated on all nodes and knows where each primary and secondary key lives.

 Intelligent Data Distribution

 ClustrixDB automatically distributes the data across the cluster–all tables are sliced using consistent hashing, and distributed across all the cluster nodes.
-There is a minimum of one mirror of every slice, allowing for high availability.
-Clustrix’s patented Rebalancer ensures that the data and the workload are distributed evenly across the cluster, operating in the background and avoiding query performance degradation.
+Slices are similar to shards, but finer grained and managed completely by the patented ClustrixDB Rebalancer.
+There are a minimum of one mirror (or ‘replica’) of every slice, allowing for high-availability.
+The ClustrixDB Rebalancer ensures that the data and the workload are distributed evenly across the cluster, operating in the background and avoiding query performance degradation.

 Distributed Query Processing